-The health benefits of canola oil include its ability to improve heart health, lower cholesterol, protect the skin, strengthen cell membranes, boost energy levels, keep the brain functioning at a high level, and prevent the onset of diabetes.
+The health benefits of canola oil include its ability to improve heart health, lower cholesterol levels, strengthen cell membranes, boost energy levels, keep the brain functioning at a high level, and prevent the onset of diabetes.
 This oil also promotes skin and hair health.
 It may also reduce the risk of cancer.

 What is Canola Oil?